 - 19.1 A scrum only occurs when the ball is thrown forward or knocked on as defined in section 11.
-Knock-on or throw forward. - 19.2 Each team must have two props and one hooker in the front row, two locks in the second row, an 8 bound between the two locks and a scrum-half. - 19.3 Scrums are contested by the hooker, but there is to be no push.
-Sanction: Penalty - 19.4 A scrum ends when the ball is passed by the scrum-half and is received by a player not involved in the scrum.

-19.5 All players not participating at the scrum remain at least five metres behind the hindmost foot of their team.
+Knock-on or throw forward. - 19.2 Each team must have two props and one hooker in the front row, two locks in the second row and a scrum-half. - 19.3 Scrums are contested by the hooker, but there is to be no push.
+Sanction: Penalty - 19.4 A scrum ends when the ball is passed by the scrum-half and is received by a player not involved in the scrum. - 19.5 All players not participating at the scrum remain at least 5-metres behind the hindmost foot of their team.

-20. PENALTY AND FREE-KICK
+20. PENALTY

-- 20.1 All penalties and free-kicks result in a tap and pass. - 20.2 Teams may kick out of hand if a penalty is awarded to the defending team inside their 22m line.
+20.1 All penalties and free-kicks result in a tap and pass.